aswanthkoleri/Competitive-codes/Top 20 Dyanammic programs(GFG)/readme.md

 # How the programs are stored?

 - All the programs are written in python and the file name is of the format ` %Question no%_%program type%.py `
 - rec ----> is for recursive programs
 - dyn ----> is for dynammic programs

+# Tutorials on the problems

+The problems are done from a tutorial about the Top 20 Dynammic programs.
+Following is the link to the [Tutorial](https://www.geeksforgeeks.org/top-20-dynamic-programming-interview-questions/)

 ## Programs done